My mission in life is to be an authentic human being who embodies grace and compassion in all relationships. This is a lifelong project.

-I write a few times per month about experiences I have with others and the lessons they teach me about life.
+I write a few times per month about experiences I have with others and the lessons they teach me about life, and sometimes, faith.

-I was a pastoral care specialist in two congregations during the first thirteen years of my career developing ministries that taught adults how to care for one another throughout the life cycle.
+I was a pastoral care specialist in two congregations during the first thirteen years of my vocation developing programs and ministries that taught adults how to care for one another throughout the life cycle.

-Now I am the Director of Pastoral Care at a hospital in Alabama where we offer grace and compassion to patients, families, employees, and the community regardless of faith background.
-We offer this care in the inpatient hospital units, outpatient clinics, and in the community.
+Now, I am the Director of Pastoral Care at a hospital where we offer grace and compassion to patients, families, employees, and the community regardless of faith background.
+We offer care in the inpatient, outpatient setting, and in the community.

-My personal faith journey has led me to work on the staff of congregations in Presbyterian (summer youth minister), Baptist (associate pastor), and United Church of Christ (UCC, associate pastor) congregations.
-I am now an active member of the Episcopal Church and going through the ordination process (again).
+My personal faith journey has led me to work on the staff of congregations in Presbyterian (summer youth minister), Baptist (associate pastor), and United Church of Christ (associate pastor) congregations.
+I was ordained as an Episcopal priest on January 15, 2014

-- Live in Birmingham, AL with the love of my life
+- Live in Birmingham, AL with the love of my life, Mary Bea Sullivan.

-- Have two open-hearted, loving stepchildren, who are in college and graduate school.
+- Have two open-hearted stepchildren, who are amazing, loving young adults.